 INTERVIEW AND LIVE PICTURES BY MARKO SYRJÄLÄ

-(Unfortunately Ace’s schedule was really tight and I only had six minutes with him but … here’s my six minutes with Ace Frehley)
+(Unfortunately, Ace’s schedule was tight, and I only had six minutes with him but here’s my six minutes with Ace Frehley)

 BACK IN THE GROOVE WITH ANOMALY

 Welcome back to Finland.
 The last time you were here was in 1999.